RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/PingPong.rst

 Drawing a rectangle is pretty straightforward.
 To do this, it is enough to determine that the displayed pixel is inside the screen and inside the rectangle.
-The process of drawing a rectangle is below:
+The process of drawing a rectangle is written below:

 .. code-block:: verilog